omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 ==== XSWT Form Creation

 Entities and attributes in an XSWT file are directly mapped to the corresponding SWT controls and their properties.
-For example the <styledText> tag is mapped to the StyledText SWT control.
-Similarly the 'text' attribute is mapped to the 'text' property of the StyledText control.
+For example the `<styledText>` tag is mapped to the StyledText SWT control.
+Similarly the 'text' attribute is mapped to the `text` property of the StyledText control.
 It is also possible to call any public method on the control by embedding a "call" as a child tag:

   <styledtext text="Hello world!">
   	  <setFocus/>
   </styledText>

-Constants in controls declared 'public final' can be used in an XSWT file by appending the java class name before them:
+Constants in controls declared `public final` can be used in an XSWT file by appending the java class name before them:

   <gateChooser gateFilter="GateChooser.INOUT|GateChooser.VECTOR"/>

-Constants in the SWT class do not need the "SWT." prefix.
+Constants in the SWT class do not need the `SWT.` prefix.
 You can use:

   <button x:style="RADIO"/>

-Children can be added to a compound control inside the <x:children></x:children> tags.
+Children can be added to a compound control inside the `<x:children></x:children>` tags.

   <group text="Hello">
     <x:children>